This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Angina is pain, pressure, or tightness that is usually felt in your chest.
-Pain or discomfort may be felt in your arms, jaw, neck, back, or shoulders.
-You may also have shortness of breath, nausea or vomiting, fatigue, sweating, or dizziness.
+Chest pain may come on when you are stressed or do physical activities, such as walking or exercising.
 Angina is caused by decreased blood flow and oxygen to your heart.
-If left untreated, angina may get worse, increase your risk of a heart attack, or become life-threatening.
+These are often caused by atherosclerosis (hardening of the arteries).
+If left untreated, angina may get worse, increase your risk for a heart attack, or become life-threatening.